laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ## TODO

-- Fix bottom menu layout with grid? to center it?
+- Display workout.
+Most important average added weight, average hang seconds.
+No of holds.
+- Do i need to adjust the ID when editing a workout? => Yes
+- Add grip type on hold info (hold, type, depth)
+- Rename felt difficulty to effort level.
+- Negative weights!
+- Add open crimp
+- Bug?
+Keyboard on rotation (on countdown screen)?

+### Large prio

+- Advanced section on rate workout => Body weight / Temperatue / Humidity / Comments
+- Stopwatch option for rest periods
+- Stop and log, when a workout is more than you can handle that day.
+E.g. The last set is too much.
 - Graphs

-### Large prio

-- Add custom board
+- Redesign toast
 - Add board selection.
 Only beastmaker1000 atm.
+- Add custom board => Slopers, pinches, ...
 - Implement a feedback button.
+- Info/explanation screen
+- Skip buttons so you can quickly complete a workout.
+- When changing the model => workouts will be lost because the parsing will fail.
+Make sure there's a mapping mechanism in place.

+### Medium prio

 - Setup sentry.io, don't think about self hosting for now.
+- Login with device id, to save workouts already
 - Think about:
   - Categories and different colors?
-  - Repeaters
-  - Max hangs
-  - Ask Vertical Thinking dude.

-- When changing the model => workouts will be lost because the parsing will fail.
-Make sure there's a mapping mechanism in place.
-- Draw diagram when all is refactored. => DO THIS THOUGH MAYBE DO IT WHEN YOUR READY TO OPEN SOURCE.
+- Draw diagram when all is refactored.
-Maybe then you'll foreget how it's all structured.
-NewOrEditWorkout => buffer for the workout screens because it can alter between new or edit.
-Explain when drawing my diagram that it's quite intricate and it adds a lot of overhead if you want every widget to have it's own viewModel and not depend on others.
-It gets messy real fast with Provider lol.
-Bloc would have been better.

-### Medium prio

 - Nice logo (animated)!
 - Review app on smaller and larger screens.
-- Add open crimp

 ### Small prio

+- Tests
 - Validation needs to be on input field itself, not triggered on every input
 - Copy workout, on compeleted as in the overview on long press and copy the workout and add - copy to the name
 - Adjust sounds of countdown / female/male voice that counts down.
 - Set reminder for workout.
 - styles trough Provider instead of globals
-- Tests
 - Add info button on most elements
 - Stop all globals (singletons as well).
 Do I have any? => styles
 - Check out perf.